chocolatey/choco-wiki/DevelopmentEnvironmentSetup.md

 ## Set up From the Source
 This does the following:

-* downloads and installs chocolatey
+* downloads and installs Chocolatey
 * installs nuget.commandline if it is not installed
 * installs ruby.devkit if it is not installed
 * installs ruby if it is not installed